smebberson/docker-alpine/README.md

 ### alpine-consul-base

-This image inherits from alpine-consul and is designed specifically to be inherited from, to create other images which require a work Consul setup.
+This image inherits from alpine-consul and is designed specifically to be inherited from, to create other images which require a working Consul setup.
 Consul is setup to run in agent mode, it expects one linked container called `consul-agent` and will automatically join to that ip.
+It also contains [consul-template][consultemplate] to allow configuration files to be easily generated based on service discovery.
 [Read here](https://github.com/smebberson/docker-alpine/tree/master/alpine-consul-base) for more information.

-Latest version is `1.0.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-consul-base/VERSIONS.md)).
+Latest version is `1.2.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-consul-base/VERSIONS.md)).

 ### alpine-consul-apache